 • VA renovation loans allow you to put zero down and don’t have minimum credit requirements or mandatory mortgage insurance payments.

-• VA Disability Housing Grants help qualifying disabled veterans make changes to their housing that improve livability, such as widening doors or adding ramps.
+• VA Disability Housing Grants help qualifying veterans with disabilities make changes to their housing that improve livability, such as widening doors or adding ramps.

-• If you’re a member of a federally recognized American Indian Tribe or an Alaska Native:
+• If you’re a member of a federally recognized Native American Tribe or an Alaska Native:

-• The Native American Housing Improvement Program provides grants of up to $60,000 for the renovation and repair of substandard housing.
+• The Housing Improvement Program (via U.S. Bureau of Indian Affairs) provides grants of up to $60,000 for the renovation and repair of substandard housing.

-• Section 184 Indian Home Loans are federally guaranteed, fixed-rate mortgages issued by participating lenders for up to 30-year terms.
-Their low down payment requirement — only 2.5% — puts them in reach for many more potential borrowers than other loans.
+• Section 184 Indian Home Loan Guarantee Program are federally guaranteed, fixed-rate mortgages issued by participating lenders for up to 30-year terms.
+Their low down payment requirement — only 2.25% — puts them in reach for many more potential borrowers than other loans.

 • If you live in a rural area: